Forrest-Z/thesis_acc_carla/README.md

 Created PyGame window may be unresponsive for a few seconds after starting the scripts and display "Rendering Map" this is expected behavior.

-If for some reason the script times out not connecting to the CARLA server please make sure it is running and re-run the script, this may be caused because of loading map files.
+If for some reason the script times out not connecting to the CARLA server please make sure it is running and re-run the script, this may be caused by loading map files.

 Full map view mode with TAB key.
 Exit with ESC in visu window or CTRL+C in cmd.